 As you can see, the gardens on the property were beautiful.
 It’s the perfect place to host an event.
 In fact, the first night we watched a large group taking prom pictures and the second night we witnessed a wedding.

 And speaking of lounging, we loved these rocking chairs on the porch.
-I think I must have a thing for hotels with rocking chairs.
+Obviously, I must have a thing for hotels with rocking chairs.
 On our girls’ trip last year, we relaxed on colorful rocking chairs overlooking the water in Martha’s Vineyard.
 Let’s make rocking chairs a requirement for our next girls’ trip!

 Like I said, the hotel was furnished with period furniture…